Kuijen/RT-RP/README.md

 <h1><strong>Using the Source files:</strong></h1>

-The only files you actually need are START.cmd and config.txt, everything else comes from the Java version of [Gnirehtet](https://github.com/Genymobile/gnirehtet). <br>
+The only files you actually need are START.cmd and config.txt, everything else comes from the Java version of [Gnirehtet](https://github.com/Genymobile/gnirehtet).
+Just put the files into the same folder as Gnirehtet and run START.cmd to launch the script. <br>
 The [NSIS](https://nsis.sourceforge.io/Main_Page) script is only needed if you want to bundle it into an installer, make sure that you change the user derectory inside the script!